Seoul stocks extend gains late Friday morning | Yonhap News Agency

 Seoul stocks extend gains late Friday morning

 SEOUL, Dec.
-6 (Yonhap) -- Seoul stocks extended gains late Friday morning as foreigners turned net buyers amid hopes for a U.S.-China trade deal.
+13 (Yonhap) -- Seoul stocks extended gains late Friday morning as investor sentiment was further boosted by reports of an imminent U.S.-China trade deal.
+The Korean won gained further against the U.S. dollar.

 (END)